 MSc Polymer Technology

-The joint Nordic Five Tech master's programme in Polymer Technology equips students with comprehensive tools needed to develop future materials in, for example, advanced health care, energy production, green packaging and surface coatings.
+The joint Nordic Five Tech master's programme in Polymer Technology equips students with comprehensive tools needed to develop future materials in, for example, advanced health care, energy production, green packaging, bio-based composites and surface coatings.
 Students study at two Nordic universities and graduate with two degrees.
-The programme takes full advantage of the strengths and research specialisations of each university.
+The programme takes full advantage of both universities' strengths and research specialisations.

 Study at two Nordic universities

-The joint master’s programme in Polymer Technology is a collaboration between the five leading technical universities in the Nordic countries (Nordic Five Tech).
+The joint master’s programme in Polymer Technology is a result of the collaboration between the five leading technical universities in the Nordic countries (Nordic Five Tech).
 The programme gives you a unique opportunity to tailor your degree based on your academic interests.
-You will get to study at two of the partner universities, spending one year at each.
-You graduate with one master’s degree from each of the two universities.
+You will get to study at KTH Royal Institute of Technology, Sweden, and the Technical University of Denmark, spending one year at each.
+You graduate with a master’s degree from each of the two universities.
 Nordic Five Tech is a strategic alliance consisting of:

 - Aalto University in Finland